corporal9736/blog/posts/mit6.824/lab1.md

 Basically just some design and summary here.

-# design of rpc call
+# design of RPC call
-Only two rpc calls are used, `SchedTask` and `TaskDone`. `SchedTask` is used when a worker is looking for a task from the coordinator.
+Only two RPC calls are used, `SchedTask` and `TaskDone`. `SchedTask` is used when a worker is looking for a task from the coordinator.
 And `TaskDone` is used when a worker finished its job and report to the coordinator.

 # design of intermediate file
-I just arrange the name of intermediate file, instead of letting the map-workers report their intermediate file name to the coordinator, in order to make things easier.
-The intermediate file name will just be `mr-a-b`, where `a` is the task id of map, and `b` is the task id of reduce.
+I just arrange the name of the intermediate files, instead of letting the map-workers report their intermediate files' name to the coordinator, in order to make things easier.
+The intermediate file name will just be `mr-a-b`, where `a` is the task id of map-task, and `b` is the task id of reduce-task.
-And according to the lab guidance, I created a temp file during writing and move it to the final position after writing.
+According to the lab guidance, I created a temp file during writing and move it to the final position after writing.

 # design of worker
 I make the worker as simple as possible.
-The worker should behavior as a function instead of a struct.
+The worker should behave as a function instead of a struct.
 It doesn't hold any complex states.
 And it should not deal with any concurrency (i.e. no lock inside worker).
 The main part of worker is just a loop.
-The loop will exit when `SchedTask` shows there is no left tasks.
+The loop will exit when `SchedTask` shows there are no left tasks.
 And keep running if any task is scheduled or the `SchedTask` is blocked, which means waiting for something to be done (such as some map tasks).
 And workers will just call the `mapf` or `reducef` and do their job.
 This part doesn't need to be locked, it's just sequential.
 The whole process can be expressed as: ![lab1_1](./lab1_1.svg)